 How to break the ice around family finances

 While talking about money can feel uncomfortable, the consequences of not discussing money can actually have more detrimental outcomes and unexpected consequences for your family.
-We break down three core reasons to break the ice around family finances:
+Consider these important reasons to break the ice around family finances.

-- Establish common goals: It’s never too early for your children to understand the value of creating a financial plan and budget that takes family members’ needs into account.
+It’s never too early for your children to understand the value of creating a financial plan and budget that takes family members’ needs into account.
 Family members may not be aligned on priorities, such as long-term health care needs, college savings, retirement planning, or charitable giving.
 A good first step is to take the time to establish common goals and how all family members can participate in achieving them.
-Not sure where to start?
-Check out 5 Quick Steps to Build a Budget.

 Having a hard time starting a conversation about family finances?